snoopdave-cd/prometheus-plugin-jfr/README.md

-# Jenkins Prometheus Metrics Plugin
+# Jenkins Prometheus Metrics Plugin - JFR

 ## About
 Jenkins Prometheus Plugin expose an endpoint (default `/prometheus`) with metrics where a Prometheus Server can scrape.